aperezdc/perezdecastro.org/2019/webkit-2.26-six-month-retrospective.markdown

 Breaking the Web is not fun, so WebKit needs extensive testing.
-The source tree includes tens of thousands of tests which are used to avoid regressions, and those are run on every commit using [Buildbot][].
+The source tree includes tens of thousands of tests which are used to avoid regressions, and those are ran on every commit using [Buildbot][].
 The status can be checked at [build.webkit.org](https://build.webkit.org).

 Additionally, there is *another* set of builders which run *before* a patch